 The underlying factors that contribute to women’s and girls’ marginalization – including lack of access to quality health services and education, persistent poverty, gender and socioeconomic inequality, child marriage, adolescent pregnancy, and failure to protect human rights and empower women and girls – must also be addressed.

 In 2013, the United Nations commemorated the first International Day to End Obstetric Fistula, on 23 May, to raise awareness of this issue and mobilize support around the globe.
 The International Day to End Obstetric Fistula is observed annually around the world by partners committed to ending fistula.
 In 2016, on the occasion of the day, UN Secretary-General Ban Ki-moon called upon the world to end fistula within a generation, a message reiterated by UNFPA's Executive Director.
-In December 2018, Member States adopted a new UN resolution on fistula, calling for an end to fistula within a decade, in line with the 2030 Agenda for Sustainable Development.
+In December 2018 and 2020, Member States adopted a UN resolution on fistula, calling for an end to fistula within a decade, in line with the 2030 Agenda for Sustainable Development.

-This bold vision raises the bar for addressing fistula, putting it on the same level as other major global initiatives, including ending preventable maternal and newborn deaths, ending HIV, ending female genital mutilation and eradicating polio.
+This bold vision raises the bar for addressing fistula, putting it on the same level as other major global initiatives including ending preventable maternal and newborn deaths, ending HIV, ending female genital mutilation and eradicating polio.